Alih787/Reinforcement-Learning---Tic-Tac-Toe/docs/code.md

 ```
 ## Finding Best Move Possible
 function gets the child nodes of current possition and then finds which one is the to do base on the amount of reward it has.
+gets the rewards for each possible node and then compares to find which one is best.
 ```c#
 //in node.cs
 public static Noding.Node BestMove(bool X)